Hotel Prinsenhof, an oasis of tranquillity with a rich history

 After 2 years of intensive work, the hotel not only extended with 5 more rooms, now it also had a brand-new loungebar, a new elevator, a new kitchen and a new breakfast room.
 Each room was decorated and designed with a constant concern for every detail, comfort and regulations.

-Nowadays the Prinsenhof Hotel, with its 24 rooms and its extremely professional collaborators, is absolutely ready to receive and spoil you.
+Nowadays the Prinsenhof Hotel, with its 24 rooms and its extremely professional staff, is absolutely ready to receive and spoil you.

 You would like to experience the result of this rich history yourself?
 Please contact Hotel Prinsenhof and book your room even today.